Trust you can verify, and revoke.

 See the model, then audit the claim.

-Walk through the BYOK kill-switch drill and the audit chain with our team, or read how key custody, audit, and enforcement fit together.
+Walk through the kill-switch drill and the audit chain with our team, or read how key custody, audit, and enforcement fit together.